-Wearable art that knows no seasons
+The elegant Nyonya kebaya – wearable art that knows no seasons

-As far as I could recall, my grandmother showed all signs of Peranakan heritage – she spoke fluent Malay, tied her hair in a bun and wore the traditional baju kedah – a round-neck floral blouse worn with a colourful batik sarong.
-She loved sambal belacan.
+As far as I could recall, Granny showed all signs of Peranakan heritage – she spoke fluent Malay, tied her hair in a bun and wore the traditional baju Kedah – a round-neck floral blouse worn with a colourful batik sarong.
 The buttons of her blouses were sometimes made from the Malaya-era five cent silver coins with the portrait of Queen Victoria.
-Like most Nyonya women, my grandmother was resourceful despite her petite stature, and saw to it that all her six children were never left hungry during the Japanese Occupation.
-It was from grandma that my mother inherited her Peranakan habits.
+She loved sambal belacan as well.

 A Nyonya dame caught wearing a kebaya without the essential accessories is instantly doomed.
-Accessorising includes the kerongsang (ornamental brooches usually consisting of intan set in suasa, an alloy of gold and copper), silver belt, beaded slippers, necklace, earrings, bracelets, bangles, rings, anklets and a few hairpins) in her carefully coiffed hair.
+Accessorising includes the kerongsang (ornamental brooches usually consisting of intan (diamond) set in suasa, an alloy of gold and copper), silver belt, beaded slippers, necklace, earrings, bracelets, bangles, rings, anklets and a few hairpins) in her carefully coiffed hair.
 Nothing is left to chance and all accessories must match to perfection.

-Written and photographed by Adrian Cheah
+Written by and photographed by Adrian Cheah

 © All rights reserved